DIY Fall Snow Globes

 Glue your statue to your base.

-To finish, fill the jar with distilled water and add a squeeze of glycerine.
+To finish, fill the jar with distilled water and squeeze glycerine.
 Next, add your fine glitter.
 Turn your lid/statue upside down and secure it to the jar.
 Keep a towel on hand in case your water overflows.
-Add more water if there is a very obvious lack of it when you turn the jar over.
+Add more water if there is a very obvious lack when you turn the jar over.

-Now – the better the quality of the glitter the better it seems to float.
-The finer the glitter, the better it floats (I tried glitter leaves and big fleck glitter and neither worked well at all).
-From what I can tell, the amount of glycerine used is totally an inexact science and really dependent on your glitter.
-If your glitter all floats at the top, you don’t have enough.
+Now – the better the quality of the glitter, the better it seems to float.
+The finer the glitter, the better it floats (I tried glitter leaves and big fleck glitter, and neither worked well at all).
+From what I can tell, the amount of glycerine used is an inexact science dependent on your glitter.
+If your glitter floats at the top, you don’t have enough.
 If it all sinks to the bottom and doesn’t want to move when you shake the jar, you have too much.
 To save water, start with a little and add until you’re happy with the float of your glitter.

-Give your jar a good shake and make sure that water isn’t leaking out anywhere.
-Now, remember how we DID NOT glue the lid on?
-If yours just doesn’t want to not leak, you can try to use a plumber’s tape around the threads to help seal the jar.
-This worked really well for mine (it had huge threads inside of the jar).
+Give your jar a good shake to ensure water isn’t leaking out anywhere.
+Now, remember how we did NOT glue the lid on?
+If yours doesn’t want to leak, you can try using a plumber’s tape around the threads to help seal the jar.
+This worked well for mine (it had huge threads inside the jar).

 Give your globe a little shake and watch the glitter swirl to your heart’s content!

 Isn’t that little fall squirrel the cutest guy you’ve seen all day?
-And after I’ve worked out all of the kinks for you, it should be fairly easy to make, too 🙂 But remember, don’t hesitate to ask any questions or share problems in the comments!
+After I’ve worked out all of the kinks for you, it should be fairly easy to make, too 🙂 But remember, don’t hesitate to ask questions or share problems in the comments!